keras-team/keras-io/examples/graphs/md/node2vec_movielens.md

 </div>
 ### Step 3: Create vocabulary and a mapping from tokens to integer indices

-The vocabulary is the nodes (movie ids) in the graph.
+The vocabulary is the nodes (movie IDs) in the graph.

 ```python